Misunderstood metrics: Is a high bounce rate bad?

 Pro tip: One indicator that we often find more valuable than the average bounce rate is the average time spent on the page.
 For example, you may be concerned over a high bounce rate for a service line page.
 But if you see that people are spending a significant amount of time on the page, it means they are potentially reading your content and leaving because they found the information they wanted without the need to explore further.

-2. Top-viewed pages can have high bounce rates.
+- Top-viewed pages can have high bounce rates.
 If crucial pages like your patient portal, online bill pay or careers portal are run by a third-party vendor and have a domain that differs from your main site, then clicking into those areas may result in a bounce.
-But a high bounce rate on those pages could just mean that the user experience is easy, which is a good thing.
+So a high bounce rate on those pages could just mean that the user actually followed the desired call to action (CTA) on the page, which is a good thing.

 Pro tip: Instead of puzzling over your average bounce rate, look at the bounce rate for individual pages.
 While some pages should have a high bounce rate, others shouldn't.
-In those cases, your high bounce rate could indicate low user engagement.
+In those cases, your high bounce rate could indicate a poor user experience or low user engagement.
 An example might be your provider directory landing page.
 A high bounce rate there could mean that users aren't taking the next step to search for a provider.

-3. Mobile users tend not to browse.
+- Mobile users tend not to browse.
 Mobile and desktop users exhibit different web-browsing habits.
-Mobile users are more goal-oriented whereas desktop users are more likely to click around exploring your site.
+Mobile users are more goal-oriented, whereas desktop users are more likely to click around and explore your site.

 Pro tip: Remember to consider your number of mobile and desktop users alongside your average bounce rate.
 More mobile visits usually means a higher average bounce rate.

-4. Your Analytics filters matter.
-The filters you have set up in your Analytics account can impact your average bounce rate.
+- Your Google Analytics filters matter.
+The filters you have set up in your Google Analytics account can impact your average bounce rate.
 For example, a hospital's public Wi-Fi can skew results if it automatically routes visitors to your website when they access the internet.